Original of this article was published on ZRT Laboratory Blog. Last reviewed: May 2026.

 How can all of these doses be for the same symptoms?
 How can they all have the same side effects?
 How can the manufacturers come up with these doses and why are they so different from each other?
 The answer lies in the testing methods and the delivery pharmacodynamics.

 If you only test in serum, you will tend to overdose your topical creams.
-But, because serum tests have been used for most of the research on hormone replacement therapy, you find that most topical creams cite absorption rates of only around 10%, which is frankly, a pretty poor product if it was true.
+But, because serum tests have been used for most of the research on hormone replacement therapy, you find that most topical creams cite absorption rates of only around 10%, which is frankly, a pretty poor product if it were true.

 When we compound hormones, we introduce dosages, topical formulations of creams and troches and combinations that have not been well studied.
 We need to look at not only our dosages, but also the pharmacodynamics of our delivery system, as well as the patient’s lab results in a helpful lab matrix to determine if we are getting the optimal results for our patient.